 Bread.
 Cheese.
 Wine.
 Beer.
 Coffee.
 Chocolate.
 Most people consume fermented foods and drinks every day.
 For thousands of years, humans have enjoyed the distinctive flavors and nutrition resulting from the transformative power of microscopic bacteria and fungi.
 Wild Fermentation: The Flavor, Nutrition, and Craft of Live-Culture Foods is the first cookbook to widely explore the culinary magic of fermentation.The book covers vegetable ferments such as sauerkraut, kimchi, and sour pickles; bean ferments including miso, tempeh, dosas, and idli; dairy ferments including yogurt, kefir, and basic cheesemaking (as well as vegan alternatives); sourdough bread-making; other grain fermentations from Cherokee, African, Japanese, and Russian traditions; extremely simple wine- and beer-making (as well as cider-, mead-, and champagne-making) techniques; and vinegar-making.
 With nearly 100 recipes, this is the most comprehensive and wide-ranging fermentation cookbook ever published. –from the Website.

-So, as you can imagine, this one was a real page turner for me.
+So, as you can imagine, this one was a real page-turner for me.
 I read the whole book in a weekend.
 Well, I skipped the chapters about beer and wine because I’m sober, but the rest of the book was super!
-Mr. Katz takes you from prehistory of fermenting to present day food processing to his own (very) personal experiences with fermenting.
-Mr. Katz recounts his experiences with becoming acquainted with fermenting as one of the fairies at what amounts to a LBTG commune.
-This book delivers what it’s title promises–how to start fermenting just about anything without having to buy much of anything.
+Mr. Katz takes you from the prehistory of fermenting to present-day food processing to his own (very) personal experiences with fermenting.
+Mr. Katz recounts his experiences with becoming acquainted with fermenting as one of the fairies at what amounts to an LBTG commune.
+This book delivers what its title promises–how to start fermenting just about anything without having to buy much of anything.